kate moss gave us all her beauty tips

 Photography Daniele + Iango.
 The Alphabetical Issue, no. 323, 2013

 Kate Moss knows her way around a mascara wand.
-Not only has the Croydon-born, decade-defining supermodel spent more hours in a makeup chair than we’ve spent trying to make our liquid eyeliner, she’s also managed to perfect in seconds the just-got-out-of-bed look, which can take the rest of us mere mortals days (and an entire glam squad) to achieve.
+Not only has the Croydon-born, decade-defining supermodel spent more hours in a make-up chair than we’ve spent trying to make our liquid eyeliner even, she’s also managed to perfect in seconds the just-got-out-of-bed look, which can take the rest of the us mere mortals days (and an entire glam squad) to achieve.

 To quote Miuccia Prada, "What can one say about Kate that hasn't already been said?"
 Not much, to be honest.
 Since her doe-eyes and freckled features first graced the cover of The Face in 1990, she’s had an inordinate influence on style and beauty.
-She’s the personification of 90s fashion and the definition of supermodel cool.
-It's estimated she's graced over 300 covers (around 20 of which were ours) — we’d fact check this, but it would literally take all week.
-She’s started her own model agency, and there’s a solid gold statue of her by Marc Quinn in the British Museum worth over two million.
-She’s even been inked up by Lucien Freud — where others have regrettably saccharine quotes adorning their biceps, she has an actual piece of art on her body.
+She’s the personification of 90s fashion, the definition of supermodel cool.
+According to this article she’s graced over 300 covers (around 20 of which were ours) -- we’d fact check this, but it would literally take all week.
+She’s started her own model agency, and there’s a solid gold statue of her by Marc Quinn sitting in the British Museum worth £1.5 million.
+She’s even been inked up by Lucien Freud -- where others have regrettably saccharine quotes adorning their biceps, she has an actual piece of art on her body.

-So it makes total sense that the Japanese beauty juggernaut Decorte has tapped Mossy to be the new global face of its brand.
-To celebrate its arrival in Selfridges, we sat down with the OG supermodel to mine her magnificently encased brain on all things beauty.
+So it makes total sense that the Japanese beauty juggernaut Decorte has tapped Mossy to be the new global face of their brand.
+To celebrate its arrival in Selfridges, we sat down with the OG super to mine her magnificently encased brain on all things beauty.

 What is your earliest beauty-related memory?